Sphereon-SDK/blockchain-proof-sdk/javascript/docs/RegistrationApi.md

 var existence = new BlockchainProof.ContentRequest(); // ContentRequest | Register content using the current settings

+var opts = {
+  'requestId': "requestId_example", // String | Optional request id
+  'base64Secret': "base64Secret_example", // String | An alternate secret key in base64 format that overrides the value in your configuration.
+  'suppliedSignature': "suppliedSignature_example", // String | An alternate supplied Signature in base64 format that overrides the signature generation.
+  'keyId': "keyId_example" // String | An alternate crypto keys API id that will be used for signature generation.
+};

 var callback = function(error, data, response) {
   if (error) {